 It was only a few months in 2020 when "Zoom Bombing" took pace across multiple organizations and when COVID-19 kicked in deep down various nations, forcing them to lock down completely.
-Hijacking famous communication applications like Zoom was mysteriously targeted when their video conferencing feature that hosted many audiences shared over a public channel, i.e., internet URLs that could be accessible to anyone easily did not cater to basic security mechanisms on its platform.
-The meeting IDs and URLs of a public meeting were easily guessed by internet predators from the dark web who made an easy entry, hijacking such conference meetings to create end-user confusion and chaos.
+Hijacking famous communication applications like Zoom was mysteriously targeted.
+Zoom's video conferencing feature hosted many audiences and shared over a public channel, such as internet URLs.
+These URLs could be easily accessible to anyone.
+Unfortunately, Zoom did not cater to basic security mechanisms on its platform.

+Internet predators from the dark web were able to easily guess the meeting IDs and URLs of a public meeting.
+They were able to make an easy entry and hijack the conference meetings.
+This caused end-user confusion and chaos.
 The "One-click join" meeting feature made them pay with enough embarrassment and brand image damage.
 With all that said, this was only one type of cyber-attack on a communications channel that our society saw recently.
-However, there are multiple other attack patterns already in practice prevalent in many industrial markets.
+However, there are multiple other attack patterns already in practice and prevalent in many industrial markets.
 Let's look at some of the common ones to learn more about them.

 Unexpectedly, in a recent survey conducted by a security analyst from one of the Big 4 financial institutions in the world, it was reported that with the surge in web applications, traffic injection is one of the top 10 OWASP lists of vulnerabilities to be considered for next five years when it comes to web security.
-Well, even though he's just a security analyst, I concur with him.

 How often have you or your security teams come across SSL exploitation attacks?
 I cannot deny that 34% of security attacks target communications channels.
 These attacks are either due to an incorrect SSL configuration or an attack on the SSL certificate.
 More surprising is that this number is only between May 2021 and July 2021.
 One can imagine how many sleepless nights it can cost our security engineers throughout the year.